Does Insurance Cover Rehab?

 Types of Addiction Treatment Programs

-Addiction detox is a crucial time which must be handled with the utmost care and urgency at a professional drug detox center.
+Addiction detox is a crucial time that must be handled with the utmost care and urgency at a professional drug detox center.
 The scale of the individual’s dependency and the length of time they have been dependent on drugs or alcohol will determine the extent of detox and what additional assistance will be needed.

 Those who have had a short history of addiction, are at low risk for relapse and can be counted on to attend therapy sessions faithfully may be candidates for outpatient treatment.
 These individuals still need professional help, and will benefit significantly from therapy sessions, but can incorporate our outpatient drug rehab into the rest of their life and schedule.